War crime: Leipzig trials

-Just after World War I, world governments started to try and systematically create a code for how war crimes would be defined.
-Their first outline of a law was "Instructions for the Government of Armies of the United States in the Field,” also known as the "Lieber Code."
-A small number of German military personnel of the First World War were tried in 1921 by the German Supreme Court for alleged war crimes.
+Just after the First World War, world governments started to try to systematically create a code for how war crimes would be defined.
+Their first outline of a law was Instructions for the Government of Armies of the United States in the Field, also known as the "Lieber Code".
+A small number of German military personnel of the World War I were tried in 1921 by the German Supreme Court for alleged war crimes.

 Nuremberg trials 1945

-The modern concept of war crime was further developed under the auspices of the Nuremberg trials based on the definition in the London Charter that was published on 8 August 1945 (see Nuremberg principles).
+The modern concept of war crime was further developed under the auspices of the Nuremberg trials based on the definition in the London Charter that was published on August 8, 1945 (see Nuremberg principles).
 Along with war crimes the charter also defined crimes against peace and crimes against humanity, which are often committed during wars and in concert with war crimes.

 International Military Tribunal for the Far East 1946

-Also known as the Tokyo Trial, the Tokyo War Crimes Tribunal was convened on 3 May 1946, to try the leaders of the Empire of Japan for three types of crimes: "Class A" (crimes against peace), "Class B" (war crimes), and "Class C" (crimes against humanity), committed during the Second World War.
+Also known as the Tokyo Trial, the Tokyo War Crimes Tribunal was convened on May 3, 1946, to try the leaders of the Empire of Japan for three types of crimes: "Class A" (crimes against peace), "Class B" (war crimes), and "Class C" (crimes against humanity), committed during the Second World War.